Hypnotherapy for Insomnia

 If so, you have what is called middle insomnia.
 This is certainly one of the most frustrating types of insomnia.
 But you can go back to sleep.

-Hypnotherapy will focus on giving you the tools to calm your mind and allow you to relax back into sleep.
+Hypnotherapy for insomnia will focus on giving you the tools to calm your mind and allow you to relax back into sleep.
 It will also resolve any underlying anxiety issues that may be hindering a natural sleep pattern.

 Terminal